Red Hat: IBM subsidiary

 On October 28, 2018, IBM announced its intent to acquire Red Hat for US$34 billion, in one of its largest-ever acquisitions.
 The company will operate out of IBM's Hybrid Cloud division.
 Microsoft, Amazon, and Google reportedly also considered buying Red Hat.

 Six months later, on May 3, 2019, the US Department of Justice concluded its review of IBM's proposed Red Hat acquisition, and according to Steven J. Vaughan-Nichols "essentially approved the IBM/Red Hat deal".
 The acquisition was closed on July 9, 2019.

+On January 12, 2026, Red Hat converted from a corporation to a limited liability company.

+In May 2026, IBM and Red Hat announced Project Lightwell, a $5 billion joint initiative to secure the open-source software supply chain through an AI-assisted vulnerability remediation clearinghouse.
+The initiative was expanded in June 2026 through a collaboration with Palo Alto Networks and commercially launched in July 2026 as Lightwell Network and Lightwell Clearinghouse Premier.